GregTrevellick/VsixRatingChaser/README.md

 [GitHub Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=GitHub.GitHubExtensionforVisualStudio) fairs slightly better at 57 reviews for 37m installs.

-So I decided to build a package that visual studio extension authors could use to **gently** and **unobtrusively** encourage their users to review their extensions.
+So I decided to build a package that visual studio extension authors could use to **gently** and **unobtrusively** encourage their users to rate their extensions.

 ## How It Works

-Your visual studio extension will call into this package, and it will, at **three month intervals**, for **a maximum of three times**, present the user with a pop-up window asking for a review.
+Your visual studio extension will call into this package, and it will, at **three month intervals**, for **a maximum of three times**, present the user with a pop-up window asking for a rating.

-It is deliberately low-key, and does not actually track if a review has been made.
+It is deliberately low-key, and does not actually track if a rating or review has been made.

-It does not disable any functionality of your vsix if a review hasn't been made (how could it?).
+It does not disable any functionality of your vsix if a rating / review hasn't been made (how could it?).

 The pop-up request explains how your extension was lovingly created for free by you, and how you don't get paid for it.